gamkedo-la/vam-empire/README.md

   - Save the PlayerVars.player dictionary to `user://game-data.json` .
 Multiple Save File support will come when `UserSettings.gd` is developed.
 For now, there is (1) save file and a call to `PlayerVars.new()` will wipe out that file and start a new one.
 - `load()`
   - Loads PlayerVars.player from `user://game-data.json`.
+- `save_exists()`
+  - Returns true if a save file exists.
+Used for things such as enabling the "Load" button in the menu.
 ### **UserSettings.gd**

 Empty today.
 Menu Options, and list of game save files will be stored here, saved as part of a 'global' save file (outside the individual game saves)